© 2019 Tonbridge Philharmonic Society Registered Charity 253972

-Matthew has appeared at many leading concert venues including the Laeiszhalle, Hamburg, the Tchaikovsky Concert Hall, Moscow, the Royal Albert Hall, the Barbican, and the Wigmore Hall, London and has been privileged to work and study with some of the world’s leading musicians including Gennady Rozhdestvensky and Sir Peter Maxwell Davies.
-He has gained international recognition through participation in major conducting competitions including the Donatella Flick International Conductors Competition (2008) and the Cadaques Orchestra European Conducting Competition (2006).
+Matthew has appeared at many leading concert venues including in Hamburg, Moscow and London and has been privileged to work and study with some of the world’s leading musicians, including Sir Peter Maxwell Davies.
+He gained international recognition through participation in many major conducting competitions.

-During his tenure at Tonbridge Philharmonic Society he built steadily towards two amazing works, the Shostakovich 7th Symphony (Leningrad) and Britten’s mighty War Requiem.
-Although they are rarely attempted by amateurs, both works brought out unsuspected passion and commitment from the performers and demonstrated Matthew’s skill and determination in making music to the highest possible standard.
-He will be much missed in Tonbridge, but we look forward to tempting him back before long now he has accepted the position of Conductor Emeritus.
+During his tenure at Tonbridge Philharmonic Society he built steadily towards two amazing, sell-out concerts:, the Shostakovich 7th Symphony (Leningrad) and his final concert with us, Britten’s mighty War Requiem.
+Both works encouraged heightened passion and commitment in all of the performers, and demonstrated Matthew’s skill and determination in nurturing us to take our music making to the highest possible standard.
+Working with Matthew was stretching, fun and exhilarating and took our musicianship to heights many of use only dreamed of achieving.
+He will be much missed in Tonbridge by members and audience alike, but we look forward to tempting him back before long now, as he has accepted the position of Conductor Emeritus.

 MAY/JULY CONCERTS 2019 – MARK BIGGINS

-In April we will welcome our new Music Director, Mark Biggins.
+In April we welcomed our new Music Director, Mark Biggins.